Mindfulness for Self Worth: A Practical Guide to Quieting the Inner Critic

 Mindfulness for self worth works by changing your relationship to thoughts, feelings, and body sensations.
 A thought like “I am not enough” becomes a mental event, not your identity.

 The key mechanism is decentering.
-That means you notice a thought as something passing through awareness.
-You do not have to obey it, decorate it, or build a whole afternoon around it.
+That means you notice a thought as something moving through awareness, not as a verdict.
+You do not have to obey it, polish it, or spend the afternoon building a case against yourself.
 Attention training also matters.
-Each time you return to the breath or body, you interrupt rumination loops, the repeated mental circuits that keep replaying failure, comparison, or rejection.
+Each return to the breath or body interrupts rumination loops, the repeated mental circuits that replay failure, comparison, or rejection.

 Emotion regulation is another part.
 Naming “shame,” “sadness,” or “fear” can reduce reactivity because the feeling becomes clearer.
-Body scans and mindful movement can also support embodied self worth by reducing avoidance of sensations.
-The shoulders drop after an exhale.
-Small, but noticeable.
+Body scans and mindful movement can also support embodied self worth by making sensations less threatening to notice.
+Heavy legs, a flutter in the chest, or warmth behind the eyes can be met as information, not proof that something is wrong with you.

 Mindful awareness usually works best when it leads to values-based behavior, while reflection alone can become another loop for people who are prone to overthinking.